tredontho/purescript-book/text/chapter8.md

 try :: forall a.
 Effect a -> Effect (Either Error a)
 ```

 We can also generate our own exceptions.
-Here is an alternative implementation of `Data.List.head` which throws an exception if the list is empty, rather than returning a `Maybe` value of `Nothing`.
+Here is an alternative implementation of `Data.List.head` that throws an exception if the list is empty rather than returning a `Maybe` value of `Nothing`.

 ```hs
 exceptionHead :: List Int -> Effect Int